Religious Education at Haughmond Federation

 Religious Education – Curriculum

-Throughout the federation we use key questions from the Shropshire Agreed Syllabus to develop our learning journey.
-At HJS this is also delivered in conjunction with Discovery RE.
+Throughout the federation we use the New Shropshire Agreed Syllabus to develop our learning journey.
 All children explore different religions through a range of approaches and experiences to develop their understanding of them.
-They then build on their knowledge to consider deeper questions as they move through their learning journey.
-We focus on the six principal religions in the world Buddhism, Christianity, Hinduism, Islam, Judaism and Sikhism.
+The children then build on their knowledge to consider deeper questions through thematic units where religions are compared and contrasted as they move through their learning journey.
+We focus on four religions in the world Christianity, Islam, Judaism and Hinduism.

 Our RE curriculum, compliments and enhances the ‘Values Based Education’ provided at the schools.
 The religious beliefs and our values runs through everything we do, and opens up the opportunity for deep discussion.
 Through working in books, discussion forums, handling artefacts, visits and experiences, we see a continued understanding and deepening of learning.
 We strive to continue to develop teachers’ understanding of this ever changing subject.